Global Adventure Trekking P. Ltd.

 Everest Base Camp trek permit cost.

-a) Sagarmatha National Park Entry Fees: The Sagarmatha National Park covers 1148 sq km. including the world's tallest Mountain and other several peaks.
-The park was enlisted in World Heritage Natural Sites (UNESCO) in 1979.
+a) Sagarmatha National Park Entry Fees: The Sagarmatha National Park covers 1148 sq km, including the world's tallest mountain and other peaks.
+The park was enlisted on the World Heritage List of Natural Sites (UNESCO) in 1979.
 So the entry permit is compulsory for every trekker.
 It costs 3,000/ NPR per head and for below 10 years trekkers are free of cost.
-The SAARC and Indian National costs 1500/ Per head for a single entry.
+The SAARC and Indian National cost Rs.
+1500 per head for a single entry.

 c) TIMS: The Trekkers Information Management System is mandatory for all trekkers to ensure safety and security in all the general trekking areas of Nepal.
-The TIMS will be issued by a legal trekking company like us, and it costs 2000/ Nepal Rupees per person.
-However, the SAARC National will cost per person 1000/ Nepal rupees.
+The TIMS will be issued by a legal trekking company like ours, and it costs 2000 Nepali rupees per person.
+However, the SAARC National will cost per person 1000 Nepali rupees.

 d) Local Permit: Nowadays, Khumbu Rural Municipality implements the new federal rules to collect the local Tax as a permit.
 So, the permit costs USD 20 for foreign nationality and USD 10 for SAARC